Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 What to Expect During Embryo Transfer

-Prior to the transfer, the doctor and embryologist will confirm your name and date of birth to make sure it matches identifying information on the embryos.
-Then, with the assistance of the embryologist, the embryo is loaded into the transfer catheter.
-Around that same time, a speculum is placed into the vagina to allow visualization of the cervix, which will then be cleaned.
-The catheter is placed through the cervix and into the uterus using ultrasound guidance.
-Once in place, the embryo is gently deposited into the uterus, where it will hopefully implant.
+Before the procedure, the doctor and embryologist will confirm your name and date of birth against the information on the embryos.
+The embryologist then loads the embryo into the transfer catheter.
+At the same time, a speculum is placed in the vagina to allow visualization of the cervix, which is then cleaned.

-Embryo transfer is very similar to having a pap smear.
-It should not hurt, but you may feel some minor discomfort when the speculum is inserted or when the catheter is passed through your cervix.
+The procedure is often compared to a Pap smear.
+It should not be painful, though you may feel mild discomfort when the speculum is inserted or as the catheter passes through the cervix.

 What to do Before Embryo Transfer to Improve Chances of Success